berrnd/Emby2JellyfinWatchStatusMigrator/README.md

 Currently tested with Emby `3.5.3` and Jellyfin `10.4.3`.

 ## How to use
-It's a console application, just download the [latest release](https://github.com/berrnd/Emby2JellyfinWatchStatusMigrator/releases) and follow the instructions or build it manually.
+It's a console application, just download the [latest release](https://github.com/berrnd/Emby2JellyfinWatchStatusMigrator/releases) for your OS and follow the instructions or build it manually.

 ```
 Emby2JellyfinWatchStatusMigrator: